There’s so many spectacular trekking options in Peru, how’s a traveller to know where to begin? Here’s a snapshot to get you started!

-From Cusco, operators offer a long all-night and all-day tour to the Instagram-post-worthy Rainbow Mountain, a multicoloured “painted mountain” with geological formations and shades of tourquoise, gold, lavender and maroon, revered by locals for its beauty and spiritual significance.
+From Cusco, operators offer a long all-night and all-day tour to the Instagram-post-worthy Rainbow Mountain, a multi-coloured “painted mountain” with geological formations and shades of turquoise, gold, lavender and maroon, revered by locals for its beauty and spiritual significance.

 Off-the-beaten path, well, paths include treks to Mount Ausangate and Choquequirao.
 The classic trek of Ausangate takes five to six days, which encompasses Rainbow Mountain, thermal baths, several mountain passes, lakes and valleys, and snakes through the land of rural llama herders.

 Four days along the Apurimac River will take you to Machu Picchu’s Sacred Sister City, Choquequirao, a lesser-known Incan archaeological marvel with a steep climb that is definitely worth visiting.
 With both these treks, you have the option to add a visit to Machu Picchu because, well, that’s just a must in these parts.

 In the north Andes and within the Cordillera Blanca mountain range, Huascaran National Park is home to the spectacled bear, and they live in a spectacular region.
 The park alone has approximately 600 glaciers and 300 lakes – there’s over 20 hiking and 100 climbing trails, so take your pick and keep an eye out for furry friends!
 There are short, scenic and manageable day trips to Lake 69 and the Llanganuco Lakes in the park.